 - Michael 't Sas-Rolfes, Research Fellow

 - Jane Shaw, Senior Fellow Emeritus

 - Richard Stroup, Senior Fellow Emeritus

 2048 Analysis Drive Suite A

-- ↑ Directors, Property and Environment Research Center, accessed June 13, 2010.
+- Property and Environment Research Center, Staff, organizational website, accessed October 13, 2016.